hazardwayne/CIKMAnalytiCup/README.md

 (5) open data/ensemble,select and select clarity_test.predict and conciseness_test.predict to a blank folder,then zip and summit them to test engine.

+Note: the random seed have been changed so the conciseness results may shift around the submission online.
 ##### 3.for checking all:
 (1) install python packages.